shenef/Boktai-Speedrunning/src/boktai/normal-2_any.md

 ## Intro

-Once you gain control, pause the game and set the text speed to “Fast”.
+Once you gain control, pause the game and set the text speed to "Fast".
 Inputs needed to change the text speed:

 - <kbd>start</kbd>, <kbd>↓</kbd>, <kbd>↓</kbd>, <kbd>A</kbd>, <kbd>↓</kbd>, <kbd>→</kbd>, <kbd>A</kbd>, <kbd>B</kbd>